omegakatana92/Gundam-Seed-Battle-Assault-Recomp/README.md

 # Gundam SEED: Battle Assault — Recomp

-> **Work in Progress:** This recompilation project is currently under development.
-Features, compatibility, performance, and functionality may change as development continues.
+> **Work in Progress:** This recompilation is currently under active development.
+The core game functionality is working, but some graphical elements still need improvement.

 A modern fan-made recompilation project for **Gundam SEED: Battle Assault**, originally released for the **Nintendo Game Boy Advance**.

+## Current Status

+The recompilation is currently **playable and most of the game is working properly**.

+### Known Issues

+The primary remaining issues are graphical:

+* Battle UI graphics may display incorrectly.
+* Character portraits may display incorrectly.
+* Other graphical elements may require additional fixes and refinement.

+**Audio, gameplay, and other core functionality are intended to remain unchanged while the remaining graphical issues are addressed.**

+Contributors are welcome to investigate and improve the graphics implementation.

 ## ROM Required